amWRit/Ed-dyRun/README.md

 A target is given.
 And the player has to reach that target by picking up required numbers/operator symbols/alphabets.
 The player scores when the target is met.
 Also the speed increases after reaching a certain score limit.
-The player dies if it hits with an obstacle and the game is over.
+The player has 4 health points.
+Health is decreased by one point if the player collides with enemy obstacles.
+The game is over when the health become zero.

 After a certain score, the level increases and the game play becomes difficult by the random spawning of required numbers/operator symbols/alphabets.

 __Saver cheat keys__
 - Player can hit C key to clear the current result.
 - Player can hit SPACE key to jump in extreme conditions.
+- Player can use DOWN key to come down after the jump.

 # Game Play
 ## __Start State__